jerhon/honlsoft-v2/blog/2023/2023-03-25-git-branching-strategies.md

 However, I'm more pragmatic in my approach.
 This is really just a story of what I've used in the past and an index of what's out there.

-There are several great branching models out there, as I urge teams when embarking on a new project or moving to Git, rely on the experience of those who have been there before.
+There are several great branching models out there, as I urge teams when embarking on a new project or moving to GIT, rely on the experience of those who have been there before.
 GIT is a very powerful tool with many capabilities.
 Using them appropriately based on experience is crucial to have a healthy development workflow.

 # What is Branching

-Branching is really about isolating changes until such a point as they can be integrated with others.
+Branching is really about isolating changes until they are ready to be integrated with other changes.
 As we saw in my [previous post on branching](../2022/2022-10-13-branching-in-git.md), in GIT branching is super lightweight and so branches can be used for even the smallest changes.

+Branching is really powerful, but has the downside of increasing difficulty of integrating with the rest of the code base if the branch is long-lived.
+Managing it effectively is key to keeping software teams running effectively.
+The rest of this post focuses on a few of these key branching strategies.

 ## Feature Branching and GitHub Flow